White House goes on offense, slams DNC, Clintons for ‘collusion’

 “Our goal is to be as transparent as humanly possible and put every bit of information at the forefront,” Sanders said.
 “We are willing to cooperate with anybody looking into this matter.”

-Sanders was asked to respond criticism from House Oversight Committee Chairman Rep. Trey Gowdy, R-S.C., who told Fox News Tuesday night that the “drip, drip, drip is undermining the credibility of this administration.”
+Sanders was asked to respond to criticism from House Oversight Committee Chairman Rep. Trey Gowdy, R-S.C., who told Fox News Tuesday night that the “drip, drip, drip is undermining the credibility of this administration.”

 “I think it’s actually undermining the credibility of the media because they drip, drip, drip, without having much to do about anything,” Sanders said.